 There are two main types of gateways: hosted and integrated.

-The downside is that your customers will have to leave your website to place their orders.
-They’ll be redirected to the gateway host’s website, which means that you won’t have full control over their entire online shopping experience.
-A sense of disconnection can jolt a customer out of the shopping process prematurely.
+The downside is that your customers leave your website to place their orders.
+They’ll be redirected to the gateway host’s website, which means you won’t have full control over their entire online shopping experience.
+A sense of disconnection can jolt a customer out of the shopping process prematurely, hurting conversion.

 Consider this example: a potential customer spends time browsing the products on your website, which you’ve carefully designed to run smoothly and reflect your brand.
-When he’s ready to check out, he is suddenly and unexpectedly rerouted to the gateway host’s website to finish processing his payment.
-Suppose your customer thinks that the gateway site is slower, less secure, or even less visually appealing than your own familiar website.
-In that case, he might just reconsider his purchase and abandon his cart.
+When they are ready to check out, they are unexpectedly rerouted to the gateway host’s website to finish processing the payment.
+If the gateway site is slower, less secure, or even less visually appealing than your own familiar website, that shopper might just reconsider the purchase and abandon the cart or checkout.

 Alternatively, integrated gateways can be built into your website so that your customers never have to leave your site during the payment process.